keebio/keebio-docs/docs/via.md

 If you're looking for volume and music/movie oriented controls, this section has you covered!

 ### Macro

 You have 16 macro keys to do with what you will!
 Select a layer, then a key above and then select what macro you'd like to apply.

 See the [Macros](#macro-1) section to configure the macro.

-### Layers
+### Layers/FN

 If you hover over a layer option, VIA will give you a brief bit of information about what it does.
 For more in-depth knowledge about what a layer is and how to use them, see [A Primer on Layers](https://thomasbaart.nl/2018/12/06/qmk-basics-how-to-add-a-layer-to-your-keymap/#A_primer_on_Layers).

+Layers are numbered starting from 0, where 0 is your main layer that is normally accessible without doing anything special.

 Some terms to know about turning layers on and off:

 #### MO(layer)
-Most commonly used layer keycode.
+Most commonly used layer keycode, as this is basically the equivalent to an `Fn` key.
 This momentarily activates the desired layer while you are holding down the key.
 Once released, the keyboard goes back to its original layer.

 #### TG(layer)
 Toggles a layer on and off.
 Similar to Num Lock.